Non-perturbative on-shell multiplet structure of SU(N) Yang-Mills fields: Weyl symmetric Abelian projection of Yang-Mills theory with quarks

 It was conjectured by t' Hooft that in the confinement phase the vacuum structure should be described by the Abelian projected QCD \cite{thooft81}.
-It is supposed that in low energy physics the Abelian dominance effect should play an important role \cite{abeldom1,abeldom3,plb2023}.
-So, it was expected that low energy quantum states of a single quark, if it exists, should be described by equations of motion in Abelianized model of QCD.
-However, it turns out that in ordinary generator basis defined with Gell-Mann matrices the Abelian projection is not consistent with the Weyl symmetric multiplet structure of quark fields.
-Recently, an exact system of equations for a singlet constituent quark is proposed in a new Abelian projected QCD, in a consistent manner with the Weyl group symmetry \cite{plb2025}.
-In this section we generalize the results in \cite{plb2025} to a general case of $SU(N)$ Yang-Mills theory with fermions.
+It is supposed that at low energies in infra-red regime the Abelian dominance effect plays an important role \cite{abeldom1,abeldom3,plb2023}, and low energy quantum states in QCD are described in the leading order by the Abelianized QCD.
+So that, one expects that one should try to find a singlet quark solution, if it exists, in the Abelian projected QCD.
+However, it turns out that in ordinary Abelian projection with the standard Cartan subalgebra basis $T^3, T^8$ the QCD equations do not reduce to equations for non-zero Weyl symmetric singlet quark solutions belonging to one-dimensional representation $\Gamma_1$ of the Weyl group.
+To construct equations for a singlet quark one needs to use a special Abelian projection which admits irreducible Weyl representations $\Gamma_{1,2}$ for quarks and dressing gluons as well, as it has been found in a case of $SU(3)$ QCD in Section II.
+We apply our method of constructing equations for the singlet quarks to a general case of $SU(N)$ Yang-Mills theory with quarks in $SU(N)$ fundamental representation.